-UConn Police Department (UCPD), State, or Local Police UConn Campus Building, Ground Floor, East Main Street, Waterbury 860.486.4800 or 911 publicsafety.uconn.edu
+UConn Campus Building, Ground Floor, East Main Street, Waterbury 860.486.4800 or 911 publicsafety.uconn.edu

 - Report an incident with or without filing charges - Manages all criminal investigations for on-campus crimes - Officer from the Special Victims Unit is assigned as the primary contact for the victim-survivor throughout the investigation - Safety-related supportive measures (e.g. increased security, monitoring certain areas of campus) - For off-campus criminal matters, state or local police have jurisdiction based on the location where the incident(s) occurred.
 If you are unsure where to begin or whom to call, UCPD can assist you